alanyongy/tft-matchup-predictor/README.md

 # 📊 TFT Matchup Predictor (2021)
 ![](Writeup/ScriptOverlay.png)
-A real-time AutoHotKey (AHK) based tool for predicting upcoming opponents in *Teamfight Tactics*, using only screen data and a fully custom-built OCR system.
+A real-time AutoHotKey (AHK) based tool for predicting upcoming opponents in *Teamfight Tactics*, using only screen data and a custom-built Optical Character Recognition (OCR) system.
 Used in high-rank competitive matches and later deprecated when Riot Games implemented the feature natively.

 ---